Karl1903/Kotlin-Project/README.txt

 with his recent searches in a list (local storage).
 The row shows the name of the town that was searched for.
 Liverpool, San Francisco..

-8. MainFragment: So if the user clicks a row, she is navigated to the WeatherFragment.
+8. MainFragment: So if the user clicks the row, she is navigated to the WeatherFragment.

 9. WeatherFragment: There the data for the weather is presented.